37 Different Types of Flies in Oklahoma

 After hatching, a tiny nymph moves along a leaf until it locates a suitable location for the next few weeks.

 It settles down, sheds its legs, and keeps molting.
-It appears more like a scale in this static, spherical, eyeless state.
+This static, spherical, eyeless state appears more like a scale.

 It releases honeydew, a delicious, gooey material that can turn black with mildew over time and destroy the beauty of ornamental plants.